muzzi92/ghostr/README.md

 ## Improvements
 * Fix bug in `SpreadsheetProcessor`.
 You can see full details of the issue [here](https://stackoverflow.com/questions/54276516/google-api-python-client-from-six-moves-import-zip-importerror-no-module-name)
 * More testing.
 It would be great to fully test this app with complete unit, interface and integration tests.
 I chose to put testing on the backburner due to time constraints.
-* Using Key objects to access Datastore entities would have been a cleaner approach than wrapping GQL queries but took more time to get familiar with.
 * Replace `GhostrEngine.setup()` function with a better approach for populating the Database prior to app launch.
 E.g. Running it from separate script before hand.
 * Better naming.
 I feel like I rushed through some of the class and method naming, and hence they are not as descriptive as I would have liked.
-* Further encapsulation.
-More logic can be extracted from the controller into modules.
+* Further encapsulation of logic out of the controller.
 * Front end.
 It would have been cool to spend more time styling the app and implementing some JavaScript.